 Skip to content

-Today Lawrencium consists of multiple generations of compute nodes with the Lr7 partition being the most recent addition and the Lr3 partition the oldest still in production.
-Below are the current partitions in production.
+Lawrencium consists of multiple generations of compute nodes with the lr8 partition being the most recent addition and the lr4 partition the oldest still in production.
+In addition, there is a lr_bigmem partition with 1.5TB memory per node, and cm1, cm2, cf1 partitions (details in the table below).

 Partition Nodes CPU Cores Memory Infiniband